 California Adventure Food and Wine Dinners, Seminars and Tastings (Additional Fee)

-The Disney California Adventure Food and Wine Festival 2019 offers many opportunities for exclusive and exquisite culinary adventures.
+The Disney California Adventure Food and Wine Festival 2020 offers many opportunities for exclusive and exquisite culinary adventures.
 There are a number of dinners, seminars and tastings that you can reserve if you are over 21.
 Each course has a fee in addition to the cost of park admission for the day.
 Here's a look at 2019 offering, and we will hope that some of them will be served as "leftovers" in 2020!

 Enjoy Beer, Wine and Mixology Seminars

 Do you have a thirst for knowledge on wine, beer or spirits?
 You can quench it at one of these 45-minute seminars.
 The price is $20 per person including tax, and they include sample tastings.
 You must reserve in advance through the online reservation system.
-Here are the events, days, times and locations:
+Here are the events, days, times and locations from 2019: